-- The titles Professor Emeritus or Associate Professor Emeritus confer lifetime academic appointments and may only be conferred upon faculty members who held the rank of professor or, respectively, associate professor during their period of active service at The University of Texas at Austin.
-Recommendations for conferring these titles shall be based upon individual distinction and quality of contribution and service to The University.
-These emeritus titles may be conferred upon nomination by the appropriate budget council(s), endorsement by the department chairman and the academic dean, approval of the president, and with final approval of the Board of Regents.
+- The titles professor emeritus or associate professor emeritus confer lifetime academic appointments and may only be conferred upon faculty members who held the rank of professor or, respectively, associate professor during their period of active service at the University.
+Recommendations for conferring these titles will be based upon individual distinction and quality of contribution and service to the University.
+These emeritus titles may be conferred upon nomination by the appropriate budget council(s), endorsement by the department chair and the academic dean, approval of the president, and with final approval of the Board of Regents.

-- These emeritus titles may be conferred upon nomination by the academic dean and approval by the provost, the president, and final approval of the Board of Regents;
+- These emeritus titles may be conferred upon nomination by the academic dean and upon approval by the provost, the president, and final approval of the Board of Regents;

-- The documentation supporting the establishment of the professorship or chair must not contain any conditions that prohibit a retired recipient from holding the professorship or chair in an emeritus capacity.
+- The documentation supporting the establishment of the professorship or chair must not contain any conditions that prohibit a retired recipient from holding the professorship or chair in an emeritus capacity; and

-- Any retired faculty member awarded emeritus status in a named professorship or chair shall not receive a stipend from the endowment for the professorship or chair after retirement.
+- Any retired faculty member awarded emeritus status in a named professorship or chair must not receive a stipend from the endowment for the professorship or chair after retirement.

-- Persons who hold an emeritus title at other institutions normally are not eligible for an emeritus title at The University of Texas at Austin.
+- Persons who hold an emeritus title at other institutions normally are not eligible for an emeritus title at the University.

-- Holders of emeritus titles shall be accorded the following privileges and perquisites:
+- Holders of emeritus titles will be granted the following privileges and perquisites:

 - Membership (without vote) in the General Faculty and in the college and department faculties in which membership was held at the time of retirement.

-- Eligibility to serve on graduate committees, subject to the approval of the Vice President and Dean of Graduate Studies.
+- Eligibility to serve on graduate committees, subject to the approval of the senior vice provost and dean of graduate studies.

 - Listing in the faculty directory and in the appropriate college catalog.